vectorgraphics/Okular-v3d-Plugins/README.md

 Start by copying the existing poppler plugin source code folder (located in `releases/version/okular/generators/`) into a new folder named `pdf`.

-Then a few files need to be modified, Here they will all be surounded by comments indicating that they are not custom code in order to make them easier to find.
+Then a few files need to be modified, Here they will all be surounded by comments indicating that they are custom code in order to make them easier to find.

 Look at existing versions of the plugin and Ctrl-F for `begin v3d` to help with placement.
 ##### generator_pdf.h